Using on-demand video for employee training is no longer a novel idea. It’s the new normal.

-- Improve your new employee onboarding process.
+- New employee onboarding videos.
 Get your new hires up to speed faster and make their experiences more consistent.

-- Make basic skills training universally available.
+- Basic skills training on-demand.
 Cover the basics that are unique to your company including how to book conference rooms, set up email signatures, install printers, and more.

-- Provide on-demand training for new managers.
+- On-demand training videos for new managers.
 On-demand leadership training videos give new and existing managers a detailed resource for honing their management skills.

-- Provide consistent, up-to-date training for front-line employees.
+- Customer service training videos.
 Make sure those busy employees interacting with customers at any location have the most current information they need to offer exceptional customer experiences.

-- Enable your sales team.
+- Sales training videos.
 Give your reps one tool that makes sales training more engaging, internal communications and reporting lightning fast, and connecting with prospects more meaningful.

-- Role play with video.
+- Role play videos.
 Even if someone is a natural when it comes to interacting with customers, role-playing in recorded videos gives employees and managers solid insight into behaviors that can be improved upon or shared with other teammates as an example of what to do in certain situations.

-- Enhance compliance training.
+- Compliance training videos.
 Video training can be an especially effective way to cover delicate and important compliance issues, including emergency procedures, sexual harassment laws, and more.

-- Capture and share expert knowledge.
+- Peer-to-peer knowledge sharing videos.
 Everyone is an expert in something.
 Video helps preserve your experts’ knowledge (even if they leave the company) and makes information a co-worker has available on-demand, even if they’re busy or out of the office.